Canterbury Phoenix rise again for ChildFund

 ChildFund (CF): Why is it important to you and the team to support ChildFund's work in Sri Lanka this season?

 Lathish (LM): Cricket is a sport that unites people.
 One thing that is common for cricket enthusiasts is that playing cricket starts at a young age.
 We start when we are kids, free of any inhibitions or convictions playing gully cricket or playing with our pads and a plastic ball just before our exams while others are doing last-minute revisions outside the examination hall.
 We were able to do all that because of the environment around us.
-For children living in the places where ChildFund works, they are are facing their everyday lives is in itself a feat of bravery.
+For children living in the places where ChildFund works, they are facing their everyday lives is in itself a feat of bravery.
 To play to support these children is an honour.

 We have always had players from Sri Lanka in the Canterbury Pheonix and they have always been exemplary performers.
 We love the energy they bring to the team and we would like to help our brothers and their compatriots.
 Words of consolation do not do justice when the country's future is threatened so we wish to act as a unit.
-Supporting ChildFund changes the way we play and makes us part of something bigger and something that brings out the best in us and inspire others in the community.
-We would also like to say thank you to our volunteers from Sri Lanka Randika Dissanayake, Niluka Dilshan and Pubudu Nuwan
+Supporting ChildFund changes the way we play and makes us part of something bigger and something that brings out the best in us and inspires others in the community.
+We would also like to say thank you to our volunteers from Sri Lanka Randika Dissanayake, Niluka Dilshan and Pubudu Nuwan.

 CF: What did it mean to you and the team to fundraise for ChildFund last season?
 How did it help with motivation?

-LM: It was definitely a strong feeling for each and everyone who was part of the team, everyone realized the gravity of our cause, and that added fuel to our journey last year.
+LM: It was definitely a strong feeling for each and every person who was part of the team, everyone realised the gravity of our cause, and that added fuel to our journey last year.
 The team was more cohesive than others on the ground.
 Backing teammates and roaring on the field even if not in the Playing XI.
 When the tournament was finished, we heard from other teams how much they had felt our presence and some described playing against us as "an experience".
 We built long-lasting camaraderie throughout the season and we are looking forward to welcoming new volunteers that will be playing for us this season.
 We can't wait to get back on the ground wearing the Canterbury Phoenix jersey and to raise funds and awareness for ChildFund's work.